microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The mouse teeth were imaged using a SkyScan 1172 (Fig. @fig:4).
 Imaging parameters included an acceleration voltage of 80 kV, a current of 124 μA, and an isotropic voxel size of 1 μm.
-Projection images were recorded over a sample rotation of 360°, acquiring one projection every 0.1°, with 4 projections averaged for noise reduction.
+We acquired 3602 projection images, recorded over a sample rotation of 360°, (4000 x 2672 px, 4 averaged to one, each exposed for 6260 ms).

-Each projection image with a size of 4000 x 2672 pixels had an exposure time of 6260 ms.
+For murine mandibles and teeth, decalcification is unnecessary due to the distinct X-ray attenuation properties of μAngiofil and bone tissue.

-The microvasculature of the murine mandible, periodontal ligament, and the teeth (even within their pulp chamber) can be clearly visualized without the need for decalcification (Fig. @fig:4).
+This allows clear visualization of the microvasculature of the vasculature within the mandible, periodontal ligament, and the teeth (even within their pulp chamber) without compromising bone structure (Fig. @fig:4).

 ![**microAngioCT of the vasculature of C57BL/6 mice teeth.**
   A: View onto a virtual section parallel to the crowns of the murine teeth: pulp chambers are visible, and the pulpal vessels are presented.